Processing of personal data

 Handling of sensitive personal data

 The Riksbank does not normally handle sensitive personal data, but in the case that personal data is nevertheless sent in to the authority, this data is handled so that the case can be processed.
 However, this data is only processed by being added to the case in question.
 The data is not registered separately and the data in the document is thus not made searchable.
-The legal base for processing sensitive personal data here is that the information is of public interest.
+The legal base for processing sensitive personal data is to perform a task of important public interest.

 Who does the Riksbank share personal data with?